 1. Red Safe Light

 The printing process is why so many say that photography is indeed an art, and there is no exact recipe, each photograph requires a specific development time while printing.
-You'll waste a lot of paper here; but trust me, it is absolutely worthy.
-Seeing your photograph appearing in the sunk paper in a positive (and understandable) format is simply priceless.
+You'll waste a lot of paper here; but trust me, it is absolutely worth it.
+Seeing your photograph appearing on the sunk paper in a positive (and understandable) format is simply priceless.

 Film printing trays aren't regular plastic trays.
-They are resistant to chemicals and they have a beaked corner for enabling you to reuse chemicals without missing a drop.
-You can have as much as you which but basically, you need three, one for developing the exposed paper, another for stopping the process and a last one for rinsing the paper.
+They are resistant to chemicals and they have a beaked corner to enable you to reuse chemicals without missing a drop.
+You can have as much as you wish but basically, you need three – one for developing the exposed paper, another for stopping the process, and a last one for rinsing the paper.

 Enlargers are a whole world, they are like cameras, but for exposing the paper with your film.
 You can make large prints with these bad boys, and they also have lenses (with apertures) for sharpening purposes.

 4. A List Of Items That Will Make The Printing Process Easier